 A more general way that the source provides evidence that helps to understand Utopia is that it provides context into More’s world and what prompts him to write it.
 In Swords, More references the killing of sixty thousand German citizens killed in 1525 for religious reasons.
 It is only through such harrowing examples of religious strife that the reader can fully understand More’s motivations for writing Utopia.
 He is living in a world where dissent from the church goes beyond speaking out- to levels of horrible violence for which More seeks a solution.
 While he is able to imagine this problem solves peacefully through his theoretical Utopia, the plausible solution he sees is unfortunately execution.

+Good response, poor execution.
+The ideas are excellent.
+The use of evidence is very sloppy with no direct citations for quotes or paraphrases, no “Works Cited” section with the full reference for each text at the end of the paper.
+The response paper needs to be faithful to the source, which means to serve the author’s intention and to be clear how you are using the author’s words as evidence.
+Please be aware that misappropriating another’s work without due credit is considered plagiarism.

+3/5

+Group Presentation Grade: A+

 “I pledge that I have neither received nor given any unauthorized assistance during the completion of this work.

 James David Steen.”